-Despite the sticky heat, we made off with a ton of booty, and there were plenty of free food samples to sample.
+Despite that inconvenience, we made off with a ton of booty, and there were plenty of free food samples to sample.
 I bought homemade pasta, artichoke tapenade, natural marinades, scone mix with lemon and orange curd, and a cool lotus backpack.

 Air conditioning and a brew

-We headed downtown to find a place to chill out that had air conditioning and stopped in to have a cold glass of beer at Grapes and Hops.
+We headed downtown to find a place with air conditioning to chill out and stopped in to have a cold glass of beer at Grapes and Hops.
 It’s a trendy and “cool” beer and wine bar.
 Ahhh!
 What a relief!

 Hotel booking fail